jeanflower/CountryGame/README.md

 The pythonapp folder includes an algorithm in app/main.py, served using uvicorn.
 There are three scripts for running the python; one running directly, the second building a docker container, and the third builds and deploys a docker container in Google Cloud Platform (using Cloud Build and Cloud Run).

+A deployed version of the game can be found at https://python-project-service-2ldm6ft3ha-uc.a.run.app/game (pythonappScreenshot.png)

 ## nodeapp

 There is a node app which can be run directly, and uses fetch to call the python-backed API.
 Results are printed to the console.